You don’t have to spend hours on self-care to regulate your nervous system and avoid burnout.

 3. A ravenous traveler, I backpacked through Southeast Asia for 6 months, lived in Australia for 6 years, and plan to float with manta rays in Raja Ampat (Indonesia) before I die.
 As much as I love it, as an HSP the best part of traveling is always coming home.

 4. My work fits around the needs of my family.
-That includes my husband John whose Parkinson’s Disease needs are evolving, my aging parents, and of course Ocean… who’s still willing to hang out with me sometimes!
+That includes myself, my husband John whose Parkinson’s Disease needs are evolving, my aging parents, and of course Ocean… who’s still willing to hang out with me sometimes!

 5. The question I’ve been plagued with lately: should we get a dog???